School of Music

 Students must maintain a B average in all course work and must have no grade lower than B-.
 Students who receive grades lower than B- will be reviewed for retention in the graduate program.

 Each program requires that students demonstrate mastery in their primary area of study.
-Students meet this requirement through the presentation of a recital or thesis.
+Students meet this requirement through the presentation of a lecture-recital or thesis.
 Consult the individual requirements below for more details.

 The following conditions will apply to all recitals, lecture recitals, and thesis projects in pedagogy:

-- Grading of the recital or thesis will be by a committee of no less than three jurors.
-The jurors will be drawn from the graduate faculty, the degree candidate's graduate advisor, and the degree candidate's private instructor.
+- Grading of the lecture-recital or thesis will be by a committee of at least two jurors.
+The jurors will be drawn from the graduate faculty.

 Six graduate credits may be transferred to USM from another NASM-accredited college or university.